bocchino/fprime/docs/Design/data-products.md

    This component maintains a database of available data products.
 By command, it downlinks and deletes data products.
 (TBR)

+Typically an F' user would write one or more data product producer components (1) and connect these components to instances of the standard data product manager, writer, and catalog components (2-4) that are provided with the F' framework.

 ## 3. FPP Models

-In this section we summarize the features of the FPP modeling language that support data products.
+In this section we summarize the features of the FPP modeling language that support the construction of data product producers.
-These features are fully documented in _The FPP User's Guide_ and _The FPP Language Specification_.
+The features are fully documented in _The FPP User's Guide_ and _The FPP Language Specification_.

 ### 3.1.
 Ports